divergenny/traveler/README.md

 ## Description
 Preparation for the project with a professional mentor **Alena** of the Middle+ level in [Java Development](https://en.wikipedia.org/wiki/Java_(programming_language)).
-We analyze the main points that will definitely be needed in Java Development.
+We analyze the main points that will definitely be needed in Real Java Application.

 ## Database
 In the project I use a non-relational [MongoDB](https://www.mongodb.com/) database.